preuss812/FRC_2024/README.md

 # First Robotics Team 812

-# The 2020 Destination: Infinite Recharge
+# The 2022 Destination: Unknown!

 ## Encryption Key
-* R!$E2geTHeR#2020
+* TBD

 ## How to check in the code

 1. Open Visual Code
-2. Open the current project, FRC_2020
+2. Open the current folder, FRC_2022
 3. Select the Source Control icon from the left menu
 4. Hover on the files to be Staged and click the '+' sign to stage the file, continue to do this for all files to be staged
 5. Click the '...' menu and select Commit Staged